andlabs/perfect6502/README.md

 also TODO
 - clean up the inconsistent licensing information inclusion
 - make the comparative tester useful by seeing which chip's output format to use for the other
+- replace character output printfs with direct writes to see if it makes printing characters to the console go any faster